 In December 2006, Revlon, Inc. launched the \$100 Million Rights Offering, which allowed each stockholder of record of Revlon, Inc.'s Class A and Class B Common Stock as of the close of business on December 11, 2006, the record date set by Revlon, Inc.'s Board of Directors, to purchase additional shares of Class A Common Stock.
-The subscription price for each share of Class A Common Stock purchased in the \$100 Million Rights Offering, including shares purchased in the private placement by MacAndrews & Forbes, was \$1.05 per share.
-Upon completing the \$100 Million Rights Offering, Revlon, Inc. promptly transferred the net proceeds to Products Corporation, which it used in February 2007 to redeem

-\$50.0 million aggregate principal amount of its 85% Senior Subordinated Notes, at an aggregate redemption price of \$50.3 million, including \$0.3 million of accrued and unpaid interest up to, but not including, the redemption date.
-(See Note 19, "Subsequent Events" regarding Products Corporation's full repayment of the balance of the 85% Senior Subordinated Notes upon maturity on February 1, 2008).
+The subscription price for each share of Class A Common Stock purchased in the \$100 Million Rights Offering, including shares purchased in the private placement by MacAndrews & Forbes, was \$10.50 per share (as adjusted for the September 2008 1-for-10 reverse stock split (See Note 19, "Subsequent Events")).
+Upon completing the \$100 Million Rights Offering, Revlon, Inc. promptly transferred the net proceeds to Products Corporation, which it used in February 2007 to redeem \$50.0 million aggregate principal amount of its 8 5/8% Senior Subordinated Notes, at an aggregate redemption price of \$50.3 million, including \$0.3 million of accrued and unpaid interest up to, but not including, the redemption date.
+(See Note 19, "Subsequent Events" regarding Products Corporation's full repayment of the balance of the 8 5/8% Senior Subordinated Notes upon maturity on February 1, 2008).
 In January 2007, Products Corporation used the remainder of such proceeds to repay approximately \$43.3 million of indebtedness outstanding under Products Corporation's 2006 Revolving Credit Facility, without any permanent reduction in that commitment, after paying approximately \$2.0 million of fees and expenses incurred in connection with such offering, with approximately \$5 million of the remaining net proceeds being available for general corporate purposes.

-In completing the \$100 Million Rights Offering, in January 2007, Revlon, Inc. issued an additional 95,238,095 shares of its Class A Common Stock, including 37,847,472 shares subscribed for by public shareholders (other than MacAndrews & Forbes) and 57,390,623 shares issued to MacAndrews & Forbes in a private placement directly from Revlon, Inc. pursuant to a Stock Purchase Agreement between Revlon, Inc. and MacAndrews & Forbes, dated as of December 18, 2006.
+In completing the \$100 Million Rights Offering, in January 2007, Revlon, Inc. issued an additional 9,523,809 shares of its Class A Common Stock, including 3,784,747 shares subscribed for by public shareholders (other than MacAndrews & Forbes) and 5,739,062 shares issued to MacAndrews & Forbes in a private placement directly from Revlon, Inc. pursuant to a Stock Purchase Agreement between Revlon, Inc. and MacAndrews & Forbes, dated as of December 18, 2006 (in each case as adjusted for the September 2008 1-for-10 reverse stock split (See Note 19, "Subsequent Events")).
 The shares issued to MacAndrews & Forbes represented the number of shares of Revlon, Inc.'s Class A Common Stock that MacAndrews & Forbes would otherwise have been entitled to purchase pursuant to its basic subscription privilege in the \$100 Million Rights Offering (which was approximately 60% of the shares of Revlon, Inc.'s Class A Common Stock offered in the \$100 Million Rights Offering).

-As a result of completing the \$100 Million Rights Offering in January 2007, Revlon, Inc.'s total number of outstanding shares of Class A Common Stock increased to 476,688,940 shares at such date and the total number of shares of Common Stock outstanding, including Revlon, Inc.'s existing 31,250,000 shares of Class B Common Stock, increased to 507,938,940 shares at such date.
+As a result of completing the \$100 Million Rights Offering in January 2007, Revlon, Inc.'s total number of outstanding shares of Class A Common Stock increased to 47,668,894 shares at such date and the total number of shares of Common Stock outstanding, including Revlon, Inc.'s existing 3,125,000 shares of Class B Common Stock, increased to 50,793,894 shares at such date (in each case as adjusted for the September 2008 1-for-10 reverse stock split (See Note 19, "Subsequent Events")).
 Following the completion of these transactions in January 2007, MacAndrews & Forbes beneficially owned approximately 58% of Revlon, Inc.'s outstanding Class A Common Stock and approximately 60% of Revlon, Inc.'s total outstanding Common Stock, which shares together represented approximately 74% of the combined voting power of such shares at such date.